venkytv/botmand/examples/traditional/README.md

 ## Traditional bot engine

 A traditional bot which only responds to direct messages.
-These are simple to write with most bot frameworks and do not play to teabot's strengths.
+These are simple to write with most bot frameworks and do not play to botters's strengths.
 This is just a demo to show that traditional bot interactions are also supported.

 This bots listens for triggers matching the phrase which includes the words